Menna-2003/Galia-Lahav/README.md

-# Galia-Lahav
+# About the website
-Galia-Lahav is excisting website I tried to make a sample of it to practice.
+By working on this project, I gained valuable experience in practicing front-end development with HTML, CSS, and JavaScript.